-3. St Julians Bay and Paceville – for nightlife
+3. St Julians Bay & Paceville – where to stay for nightlife

 If you are looking for where to stay in Malta to party and dance the night away, the lovely St Julian Bay might be the right choice for you.
 Join the young crowd as they drink in the boisterous pubs and bars.
 But that’s not all!

 Also, I would like to warn seniors not to book somewhere near Paceville, as the area is quite noisy.
-If you like to rent a car, make sure that you are a confident driver – as I said before, this is one the busiest parts in Malta.
+If you like to rent a car, make sure that you are a confident driver – as I said before, this is one of the busiest parts of Malta.

 Other accommodation options in St Julians Bay & Paceville:

 Well, you were probably convinced that Malta is poor on beach options, but that’s not the case with Mellieħa.
-Located in the North, Mellieħa is best known for one of the largest sandy beaches in Malta.
-The village can get quite busy during summer as this is the favourite spot for beach lovers looking to stay near Mellieha.
+Located in the North, Mellieħa is best known for being one of the largest sandy beaches in Malta.
+The village can get quite busy during summer as this is the favorite beach vacation spot for beach lovers looking to stay near Mellieha.

 Despite the famous Mellieħa Bay, you can easily reach other beach resorts such as Għajn Tuffieħa and Golden Bay.
 Again, I would say that this place is excellent for lazy beach days, but if you are curious to explore beyond beaches, you might want to rent a car or get public transport.

 Oh wow! – That would be your first reaction when you enter Radisson Blu Resort & Spa, Malta.
-The spacious, luxurious and quiet suites are everything you could ask for, right at the coast with a wonderful beach.
+The spacious, luxurious, and quiet suites are everything you could ask for, right at the coast of a wonderful beach.
 A memorable experience for your stay in Malta is guaranteed.

 Other accommodation options in Mellieha:

-5. St Paul‘s Bay (Bugibba and Qawra) – great for families
+5. St Paul‘s Bay (Bugibba & Qawra) – where to stay for families

 You will be well-located between sandy beaches – there is an artificial sandy beach at Bugibba, and several other rocky spots in Qawra, so make sure to take some sandals as you enter the water.
 Even though you will be isolated from Maltese cultural attractions, public transport is frequent and can take you pretty much anywhere.

-Saint Paul’s Bay is the ideal area to stay if you are travelling with a family and looking for an organised resort with all the necessary facilities for kids.
-Being far away from the nightlife and historical attractions, it offers an opportunity to explore Malta on single day trips, including the Three Cities.
+Saint Paul’s Bay is the ideal area to stay if you are traveling with a family and looking for an organized resort with all the necessary facilities for kids.
+Being far away from the nightlife and historical attractions, it offers an opportunity to explore Malta on single-day trips, including the Three Cities.